How much does it cost to start a podcast? Less than you might think!

 Audio software is definitely required to edit out the unwanted tangents and awkward pauses during your recording.
 You can also use it to splice in different audio snippets and sounds, such as your intro and outro, any special commentary, or applause effects and laugh tracks.

-Both of the above are free.
 Garage Band should come pre-installed on any Mac.
-Windows users will have to go out and download Audacity.

 If you plan on having guests on your podcast, it’s important to have a way to record your conversation.
 If the show will just be you on your soapbox, you can record directly into your audio software (Garage Band or Audacity).